Do you have a toothache that just won’t go away? Do you have tooth pain when brushing or eating?

 Schedule Your Family’s Routine Visit

-Dr. Chibb is a family dentist providing comprehensive and personalized dental care for patients in all stages of oral health.
+Our team of family dentists provide comprehensive and personalized dental care for patients in all stages of oral health.
 We offer tailored treatment options for the needs of children and teen patients.
 Our family dentist office offers the convenience of being able to bring your whole family to one dentist office for quality, modern dental care.

 Tooth Cavities FAQs